 The settings here are organized into groups.
-To expand or collapse a settings group, click the arrow in its header.
+To expand or collapse a group, click the arrow in its header.
 Right-click a group's header to see a list of all groups.
-Check the box next to any group in the list to hide that group.
-Some groups contain sections that are collapsed by default.
-Click the button next to such a section's name to expand it.
+Uncheck any group in the list to hide that group.
+Some groups contain sections that start out collapsed.
+Click the arrow next to such a section's name to expand it.
+When any setting in a group is changed, a checkmark and an arrow are shown in that group's header.
+Click the checkmark to deactivate that whole group.
+Click the arrow to restore the settings in the group to their defaults.